 Many companies today will match your fundraising dollars!
 It's a great way to effectively double your fundraising efforts.
 If your company doesn't currently match funds, ask your company's Human Resources manager if they will start a program.
 You'd surprised how many companies annually add "matching gifts" as an employee benefit program.

 Where does the money raised by the event go?

 All money raised goes to support the HIV/AIDS programs and services of Whitman-Walker Health.

 Established in 1978, Whitman-Walker Health is a non-profit, community health center in the Washington, DC, metropolitan area.
-Through two sites in the District of Columbia, Whitman-Walker offers primary medical and dental care; mental health and addictions counseling and treatment; HIV education, prevention and testing; legal services; and medical adherence case management.
+Whitman-Walker offers primary medical and dental care; mental health and addictions counseling and treatment; HIV education, prevention and testing; legal services; and medical adherence case management.
 Whitman-Walker Health is dedicated to providing culturally competent care to all with an expertise in HIV care and LGBT care.